What is a Gantt chart and why is it important?

 Bars

 Time runs along the x-axis of a Gantt chart.
 Bars on the chart attached to each label allow you to visualize duration.
 For example, if you’re tracking a project, each bar will tell you how long its associated task is expected to take.
-When tracking your workforce, each bar will inform you of the associated worker’s availability.
+Each bar will inform you of the associated worker’s availability when tracking your workforce.

 Milestones

-When tracking a project, you’ll naturally want to identify which tasks are associated with important milestones such as project phases.
+When tracking a project, you’ll want to identify which tasks are associated with important milestones, such as project phases.
 These milestones are linked to their relevant bars and easily visualized in the Gantt chart.

 Dependencies